LLNL/merlin/docs/user_guide/command_line.md

 - *[queue-info](#queue-info-merlin-queue-info)*: Communicate with Celery to view the status of queues in your workflow(s)
 - *[status](#status-merlin-status)*: Display a summary of the status of a study

+More information on all of these commands can be found below and in the [Monitoring documentation](./monitoring/index.md).

 ### Detailed Status (`merlin detailed-status`)

 !!! warning